Jonathan Corbblah: Personal life

 Jonathan Corbblah was born in 1979.
-As a child, he was almost held back in the first grade because he was illiterate; after his father—a Christian preacher—spent the summer drilling academics non-stop, by the next academic year, he was ahead of his second-grade class.
+In first grade, Corbblah struggled to read and was nearly held back; his father, a preacher, withdrew him from the school and tutored him intensively over the summer, and Corbblah began second grade well ahead of his class.

-As of December 2010, he was married and living in Harlem.
+In December 2010, he was married and living in Harlem.
 By February 2014, he was coaching individuals and teams for national trivia championships, and taught Scrabble to schoolchildren.
+As of 2025, Corbblah had taught chess in New York City public and private schools for more than 20 years, including at the Trinity School; in May 2025, his students won the K-1 team championship at the SuperNationals VIII scholastic tournament.

 Games and game shows

 Corbblah learned to play chess at age six or seven.
+He began competing at around age 12 and, after a hiatus, resumed playing as a high school junior against players in New York City parks, which he credits with his rise toward master level.
 According to the United States Chess Federation, since he began playing ranked matches in the late 1990s, Corbblah has a top regular Elo rating of 2199 (earned between 2010 and 2014) and a top blitz rating of 2262 (in 2019).
 In December 2002, he became a USCF Candidate Master, and in 2014, Pacific Standard reported he was a master-level chess player.

 Corbblah was eleven years old in 1990 when he appeared on his first game show, PBS' Where in the World Is Carmen Sandiego?.
-In December 2010, after his two days on Jeopardy!, he told ABC News that "I'm trying to go on as many possible game shows as I can"; he has appeared on at least seven.
+In December 2010, after his two days on Jeopardy!, he told ABC News that "I'm trying to go on as many possible game shows as I can"; he has appeared on at least ten.